 Although CBD does impact cannabinoid receptors, it doesn’t attach directly to them like THC.
 Instead, it stimulates the receptors, causing them to increase your endocannabinoid production levels.
 This is the “good feeling” that might wash over you when you consume CBD but it is entirely different from a marijuana high.

 Today, CBD oil is created by isolating and extracting pure CBD from the hemp plant and then mixing it with some sort of carrier such as coconut oil.
-As such, there are a variety of ways to use CBD, including tinctures, tablets, rubs, balms and vaporizers.
+As such, there are a variety of ways to use CBD.
+It can be consumed in the form of tincture, tablet, rub, balm and vaporizers.
 In addition, it’s worth noting that CBD is regularly sold under two different classifications:

 Although we currently lack scientific consensus, as Harvard Health notes, it appears that CBD oil can help you manage several health issues with numerous health benefits— all without getting you high.
 The most common problems that patients use CBD for include: